Each quarter, Mission Fitness chooses a local non-profit to illuminate.

-[Past recipients include Fuse Project + Team River Runner + Wilmer Hall + Dance Without Limits + Penelope House + Rainbow Mobile]
+[Past recipients include Fuse Project + Team River Runner + Wilmer Hall + Dance Without Limits + Penelope House + Nami Mobile + Rainbow Mobile + McKemie Place]

 The [NOMINATIONS] are in!

-Our Legacy Members submitted [FOUR] deserving non-profits for our third quarter
+Our Legacy Members submitted [SIX] deserving non-profits for our fourth quarter

 [Charity of Choice].
 As a Mission member [YOU] get a vote to determine the winner.